Abortion in Utah: Statistics

 In the period between 1972 and 1974, there were zero recorded illegal abortion deaths in the state.
 In 1990, 202,000 women in the state faced the risk of an unintended pregnancy.
 In 2013, among white women aged 15–19, there were 290 abortions, 10 abortions for black women aged 15–19, 60 abortions for Hispanic women aged 15–19, and 20 abortions for women of all other races.
 In 2014, 51% of adults said in a poll by the Pew Research Center that abortion should be illegal in all or most cases with 47% saying it should be legal.
 In 2017, the state had an infant mortality rate of 5.9 deaths per 1,000 live births, compared to the national average of 5.8 deaths per 1,000 live births.
 In 2022, a Deseret News/Hinckley Institute of Politics survey found 46% of Utahns said abortion should only be legal in cases of rape, incest, or threats to mothers’ health.

-Public Responses
+Public responses

 Protests

 In a 2019 national "Stop the Bans" protest, hundreds of Utahns gathered to protest several laws which limited or banned abortion across the United States.
 The largest protest took place outside the Utah State Capitol, in Salt Lake City.
 A smaller protest also took place in the city of Provo.
 In both events, protesters called on state legislators not to pass any laws further restricting abortion.
 The protests also centered around bills from other states, particularly Ohio, Alabama, and other southern states.

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protesters demonstrated outside the Utah State Capitol in Salt Lake City.
+Protests were also held in Provo on June 25.